pszemraj/textsum/README.md

 pip install git+https://github.com/pszemraj/textsum.git
 ```

-The textsum package is now installed in your virtual environment.
-You can now use the CLI or UI demo (see [Usage](#usage)).
+The `textsum` package is now installed in your virtual environment.
+You can now use the CLI or python API to summarize text docs see the [Usage](#usage) section for more details.

 ### Full Installation _(PDF OCR, gradio UI demo)_